Subscribe to the Newsletter

-When people find out I ski, do triathlons, and a host of other outdoor stuff, they say, “Wow, you’re so athletic.
-I wish I could do that.”
-Here’s my deep down dark secret, I’m not athletic at all.
-When I hit my first steep turn mountain biking, I panicked, slammed on my brakes and tipped over.
-It took two months for me to get up on water skis.
-My triathlon swims usually end with me belching my way through the bike ride because of all the water I swallowed.
-The first season I skied, I was the only one in class who could tip over standing still.
-Here’s a little something I learned about becoming athletic.
+When folks find out I ski, hike, and other outdoor stuff, they say, “Wow, I wish I could be that athletic.”
+Here’s my secret, I’m not athletic.
+It took months for me to get up on water skis.
+My triathlon swims end with me in last place.
+The first season I skied, I tipped over standing still.
+Here are a few tips to get you out there.

 Embrace Looking Stupid: Sometimes we as adults aren’t willing to look stupid or silly.
 We hold on much too tightly to our dignity.
 I can’t go the gym, we think, all the in-shape people will judge me.
 I’ll look dumb doing that race at a walk.
 Five-year-olds will pass me skiing.